AdobeDocs/certification.en/help/certifications/getting-started.md

 ---
-title: Getting Started
+title: Get Started
-description: Getting started with technical certifications
+description: Get started with technical certifications
 ---

-# Getting Started {#getting-started}
+# Get started {#getting-started}

 <p align="left" style="font-size: xx-large;font-weight: 700">As you gain more experience, you can grow your career...</p>